hans-elliott99/grepvec/README.md

   certain patterns.
 If you have a list of known errors or inconsistencies (like misspellings or alternative representations of the same value), you can use `grepvec` to identify these in your data.

+  - Related: it would be interesting to add an “approximate grepvec” (see `?agrep`).
+This could help with some common headaches in data cleaning like merging a standard set of location names onto messy data.

 - Others?